x-govuk/govuk-accessibility-mistakes-forms/app/examples/list/index.md

 mistake:
 - description: This example can happen when showing information about a user that they need to check.
   link: list/mistake
   reason: This is coded as a table rather than a definition list.
-Table are far more 'noisy' for screen reader users as they read out row and columns, and the table caption doubling as a page title may also confuse sighted screen reader users.
+Tables are far more 'noisy' for screen reader users as they read out row and columns.
+The table caption doubling as a page title can also confuse sighted screen reader users.

 improvement:
 - link: list/improved